Dart-o-s/robs_luxx/plan.md

 # Plan for Luxx

+## Prio One
+    [X] DONE 2025-04-26 15:45 Arrays
+        create
+        length
+        append
+        set at
+        get at

+    [X] DONE 2025-04-26 16:10 Maps
+        create
+        length
+        set at
+        get at

+    [] OPEN Wrapper classes for global Array- and Map-functions

 ## todo
     [x] DONE 2025-04-26 02:27 conocatanate doubles to sting ends [o] POST metaTokens to interprete directly by the parser or even scanner